-(2) The information contained in the Form 10-Q fairly presents, in all material respects, the financial condition and results of operations of
+(2) The information contained in the Form 10-Q fairly presents, in all material respects, the financial condition and results of operations of the Company.

-/s/ HOWARD W. LUTNICK
+/s/ Howard W. Lutnick /s/ Jason W. Hauf

-Name:

-Howard W. Lutnick
+Name: Howard W. Lutnick Name: Jason W. Hauf

-Name:

-Title:

-Chairman of the Board and Chief Executive Officer
+Title: Chairman of the Board and Chief Executive Officer Title: Chief Financial Officer

-Title:

-/s/ JASON W. HAUF

-Jason W. Hauf Chief Financial Officer

-the Company.